Policy 3570P - Student Records/Maintenance of School Records

 Student Record Challenges

-The parents may challenge the accuracy, relevancy, or propriety of the records, except for grades, and references to expulsions or out-of-school suspensions, if the challenge is made when the student’s School records are being forwarded to another school.
-They have the right to request a hearing at which each party has:
+The parents may challenge the accuracy, relevancy, or propriety of their student’s records, except for challenges made to the following when a student’s school records are being forwarded to another school:

 1. The right to present evidence and to call witnesses;